-Celebrating its 10th anniversary, Charles Stanley Direct Cowes Classics Week is expecting up to 180 yachts to attend the event for some spectacular Solent racing.
-The Royal London Yacht Club will be welcoming the many classic classes, some of which have competed since 2008 and others which have joined in along the way as the first decade has seen the event grow into one of the most iconic on the yachting calendar.
+Celebrating its 15th year, Cowes Classics Week is hoping we can match the huge interest and entries experienced in recent years with over 200 yachts attending the event for some spectacular Solent racing.
+The Royal London Yacht Club will again be welcoming the many classic classes, some of which have competed since 2008 and others which have joined in along the way as the first decade has seen the event grow into one of the most iconic on the yachting calendar.

-Classics including a number of 6 metres while a strong showing of Darings, Solent Sunbeams and Swallows and Bembridge One Designs will all be attending the five day event (or four for some classes) which starts at Cowes on 17 July.
-In addition, the XOD class, which regularly musters over 50 entries, is expected to be the largest fleet once again and the Vintage Dragon class, which made its first appearance last year, looks to be increasing in numbers.
-The Flying Fifteen class will be celebrating its 70th year with an anniversary race on Monday 17th July.
+Classics including a number of 6 metres while a strong showing of Darings, Solent Sunbeams, Swallows, Squibs and Bembridge One Designs will all be attending the five day event with racing startinmg at Cowes on Monday 10th July 2023.
+In addition, the XOD class, which regularly musters over 50 entries, is expected to be the largest fleet once again and the Vintage Dragon class, which made its first appearance in 2017 will be represented.

-Handicap fleets will include Old Gaffers, SCODs, Twisters, Vintage Swans and a historic assortment of other yachts whose design pedigrees date back to 1975 or before.
+Handicap fleets will include Old Gaffers, SCODs, Twisters, S and S Swans and a historic assortment of other yachts whose design pedigrees date back to 1975 or before.
 A handful, incredibly, were built in the nineteenth century and are still racing regularly.
 Several majestic 8 metres are also indicating that they will take part.
-In addition the Seaview Mermaids and National Squibs will be appearing for one day each during the event.
+In addition the Seaview Mermaids and Victories will be appearing for one day each during the event.
 Spirit of Tradition yachts, more recently introduced but providing they are to a classic design, such as the Rustler and Tofinou, also compete in their own class.

-The Royal Ocean Racing Club, Royal Victoria Yacht Club, Cowes Corinthian Yacht Club and Island Sailing Club are all supporting the Royal London YC in organising the event.
-A full social calendar of after-racing activity, including the legendary daily afternoon tea and cakes at the Clubhouse, adds to the fun and social atmosphere of the week.
-During the first ten years of the event the Royal London has built up an enviable reputation for international level race management, good courses and fast results, no mean feat considering that racing is underway each day on five separate race courses.
+Over the fourteen previous years of the event the Royal London has built up an enviable reputation for international level race management, good courses and fast results, no mean feat considering that racing is underway each day on five separate race courses.